mattbaxter689/Air-Quality/README.md

 |  DBT Air Quality | Data Analysis  | [DBT](https://github.com/mattbaxter689/DBT-Air-Quality)  | Using dbt for some simple transformations  |
 | Prefect Air Quality  | All of the Above  |  [Prefect](https://github.com/mattbaxter689/Prefect-Air-Quality) | Using Prefect to trigger model training and dbt model refresh  |

 Each repository also contains it's own individual documentation about the resulting code contained, as well as some instructions on how the process works.
 This documentation is more in-depth to the specific task, which should better answer any questions.
+I also plan to add a flow diagram to each repository to show the flow of data throughout, so I will add those when I get the chance to.

 ## Note: uv Package Manager
 Something I wish to highlight is that for the dbt, pytorch model, and API code,